apache/skywalking-rocketbot-ui/README.md

 ### Running the docker image

 ```
-docker run -p 8080:80 -d -e SKYWALKING_URL=http://localhost:12800 rocketbot
+docker run -p 8080:80 -d -e skywalking_collector=127.0.0.1:1234,127.0.0.1:1235 rocketbot
 ```

-`SKYWALKING_URL` is the address of your backend.
+`skywalking_collector` is the address of your backend, multiple IP is changed by comma.

 The default frontend address is `http://localhost:8080`.